bradfrost/atomic-design/chapter-3.md

 Many early responsive design testing tools focused on viewing designs on popular mobile device widths, such as 320px (an iPhone 4 in portrait mode),  480px (an iPhone 4 in landscape mode), 768px (an iPad in portrait mode), and so on.
 But of course the Web is *much* more diverse than a "mobile" view, "tablet" view, and a "desktop" view.
 To help designers better consider the entire resolution spectrum when testing their responsive designs, I created a tool called [ish.](http://bradfrost.com/demo/ish/).

 The tool is called "ish." because selecting the small button results in a "small-ish" viewport.
 Selecting it again provides a different "small-ish" viewport.
 Selecting the medium button gives you a "medium-ish" viewport.
-And of course the large button results in a "large-ish" viewport.
+And the large button results in a — wait for it — "large-ish" viewport.
 These randomized values help designers and developers better consider the entire resolution spectrum rather than a handful of popular device dimensions.

 Ish. is baked into Pattern Lab, which means we can view our UIs and their underlying patterns across the entire resolution spectrum.